Cordillera Darwin: Description

 Cordillera Darwin is located in the southwestern portion of Isla Grande de Tierra del Fuego, entirely within the Chilean territory.
 It is part of the longest Andes range and includes the highest mountains in Tierra del Fuego, with elevations reaching over 2,000 m; The ice field of the Cordillera Darwin covers an area greater than 2300 km2.
 The Darwin Range extends in a west–east direction from the Monte Sarmiento (located in the vicinity of Magdalena Channel) to Yendegaia Valley.
 It is bounded by the Almirantazgo Fjord on the north and the Beagle Channel on the south.
 The range is named after Charles Darwin and is the most important feature of Alberto de Agostini National Park, which includes a number of well-known glaciers including the Marinelli Glacier, which is now under prolonged retreat as of 2008.

 In October 2011, a team of French mountaineers from the French Army's Groupe Militaire de Haute Montagne announced the first crossing of the Cordillera Darwin in a 29-day trip which included an ascent of Mount Darwin, the highest peak in the range.

+Geology

+The Cordillera Darwin metamorphic core complex is a geological complex composed mainly of metamorphic rocks.
+It has been suggested to be analogous to the Eastern Andes Metamorphic Complex.
+The Cordillera Darwin metamorphic complex is the only metamorphic complex in the southern Andes known to have amphibolite facies rocks containing kyanite and sillimanite, evidence of high-grade metamorphism.
+This took place during the Cretaceous, presumably in association with the closure of the Rocas Verdes basin.

+The protoliths of the Cordillera Darwin metamorphic complex are not related to the Tierra del Fuego igneous and metamorphic complex, despite the present-day proximity.